Pipeline Summary

 ---|---|

--work-dir ${workdir} | Specifies the work directory for Nextflow to store intermediate files. |
+-work-dir ${workdir} | Directory for temporary and intermediate files. |

 Key Parameters in the Nextflow Command